Moguf/cafepy/docs/source/index.rst

-Other softwares for Analyzing CafeMol .
+Other softwares for Analyzing CafeMol Outputs.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can get a lot of information from below.